Infinite Loops

 Compilers, debuggers, and other programming tools can only help the programmer so far in detecting infinite loops.

-Sometimes an infinite loop is a intentional and a design requirement.
+Sometimes, an infinite loop is an intentional design requirement.
 This lesson focuses on those loops before listing some of the popular use cases.

 Infinite while loop

-Down below is an example of an infinite loop.
-This program prints "Infinite loop" using a while loop infinite times.
+Below is an example of an infinite loop.
+This program uses a while loop to print “Infinite loop” repeatedly without stopping.
 This means this program will continue running unless an external process stops it.

-Note: You will get an error when you try to run the code below due to security checks in our platform.
+Note: We will get an error when you try to run the code below due to security checks in our platform.

 Create a free account to access the full course.